-A basement bar should be at the top of any home renovator’s list.
+Post-pandemic, a basement bar should be at the top of any home renovator’s list – particularly if they love to entertain.
 This underused yet versatile space can add value to any house when done correctly and will provide the chance for you to entertain guests in a truly unique way.

 1. Go bold with color in a basement bar

 While a more neutral scheme might suit day-to-day living spaces, don’t be afraid to put your individual stamp on your basement bar.
-Darker, jewel colors (like navy blues and emerald greens) create a cosy, inviting environment while a dark quartz or engineered stone will create a dramatic but practical worktop.
+Darker, jewel colors (like navy blues and emerald greens) create a cozy, inviting environment while a dark quartz or engineered stone will create a dramatic but practical countertop.

 2. Keep the space feeling fresh with a nature theme